amethon/www/_reflections/journal2.md

 Dear Journal,

 The voyage back to port has begun, and with it comes a sense of sorrow and longing.
-Our journey to the abyssopelagia was an extraordinary and transformative experience, and it is difficult to bid it farewell.
+Our exploration of Abyssopelagia was an extraordinary and transformative experience, and it is difficult to bid it farewell.

 Dr. Hernandez, however, occupies the forefront of my thoughts.
 In the past weeks, we have grown closer, and I hold her in high regard.
 She is a brilliant and compassionate woman, and I have been captivated by her wit and intelligence.